The Difference Between a DUI Per Se and Georgia’s Less Safe Law

 A DUI per se conviction is the crime most people associate with drunk driving arrests.
 All that the State must prove for you to be convicted of this DWI offense is that you were operating a motor vehicle with a blood alcohol content above .08.
 Your driving did not have to be visibly impaired for the police to make this arrest.

 The key difference between a DUI per se charge and a DUI less safe is the driver’s impairment.
 If a driver is driving in an unsafe manner, the police can make a DUI arrest even if his/her BAC was less than .08.
 The State has a heavier burden of proof for a DUI less safe conviction.
 The prosecution will have to prove that the driver was driving in an unsafe manner such as reckless driving, swerving, or speeding in order to justify the police officer’s decision to make a traffic stop.

-Our state’s 10-day rule means that if you were charged with DUI and you refused to take a breath, blood or urine test — or if you took the test and your blood alcohol content result was .08 or greater — you have only 10 days to request an administrative license suspension hearing to avoid losing your license for a year.This hearing is separate than the one for your criminal DUI charges, but our law firm can help you file the necessary paperwork to request an administrative license suspension hearing.
+Formerly Georgia’s 10 day rule, Georgia Law now states that if you were charged with DUI and you refused to take a breath, blood or urine test — or if you took the test and your blood alcohol content result was .08 or greater — you have 30 days to request an administrative license suspension hearing to avoid losing your license for a year.This hearing is separate than the one for your criminal DUI charges, but our law firm can help you file the necessary paperwork to request an administrative license suspension hearing.

 Georgia’s Implied Consent Law

 When you register for a Georgia driver’s license, you agree by law, to give a blood, breath and urine sample to test your blood alcohol level anytime you are arrested for a DUI.
 This rule is Georgia’s Implied Consent Law.
 This means that you could lose your driver’s license for refusing to be breath-tested at a DUI traffic stop, even if you weren’t driving drunk.

 Can I refuse to give a blood, breath or urine test if the police pull me over for a DUI?